 - They are exposed to most virulent forms of viral and bacterial infections that affect their skin, eyes, limbs, respiratory and gastrointestinal systems.

 - Statistics prove that 80% of India’s sewage cleaners die before they turn 60, after contracting various infectious diseases.

-- Every 5 days one person loses the life on an average due to infections and accidents in the process of manual scavenging in India.
+- Every 5 days one person loses a life on an average due to infections and accidents in the process of manual scavenging in India.

 - Their Children are also caught up in the plight and make it impossible for them to continue their education.

 - The job is still being performed by communities who are considered untouchables or lower castes.
 Hence they still face social inequality and exclusion from society.

 - They are denied access to places of worship, public sources of water.

 - They are excluded from cultural events etc.

 - Due to the patriarchy in society, most manual scavengers who clean dry latrines are women.
 But here also, women are being discriminated against and are paid meagerly.

 - Manual scavenging exists mainly due to the continued presence of insanitary latrines where human waste has to be cleaned physically, rather than by a machine or sewage system.
 The majority of such insanitary latrines are dry latrines which don’t use water.

 - Even if they want to leave their profession, their untouchability and uncleanliness tag and the resultant social stigma makes it impossible for them to find alternative jobs.